Humans on Mars: what will we do there?

 Many of the investigations would be performed from the very base, where they would be much of the scientific instruments.
 The spacesuits would allow excursions of a few hundred meters, up to 6 to 8 h.
 But more travel would also be advisable: the use of cars similar to those used on the moon is planned, topless, for distances up to 5 km.
 Pressurized vehicles with water and air recycling for carrying four people in even longer and more distant trips, up to 20 days and 500 km, are being studied.
 All this can be supplemented with robot rovers, remote controlled, similar to those already used at this time on Mars.

 The great advantage of using humans on Mars is that they have the most efficient supercomputers we know: the human brain.
 The adaptability and decision power of human beings make them suitable for some types of functions that no robot can execute.

 Science would be distributed into geological investigations of Martian rocks and soils, geophysical investigations of the atmosphere, magnetic fields and radiation, and biological research, looking for past or present life on Mars.

 The observations may already begin in outer space, during the outbound trip and before arriving.
 Some 400 kg of instruments would be reserved for this phase, such as detectors of particles and fields, a small solar telescope and other astronomical instruments.

-Crew members must posses certain specialties besides their general training: in this case it is expected to fly two physicians, one mechanical engineer, one electrical engineer, one geologist and one biologist, and a chemics and a paleontologist could also go, be it men or women.
+Crew members must posses certain specialties besides their general training: in this case it is expected to fly two physicians, one mechanical engineer, one electrical engineer, one geologist and one biologist, and a chemits and a paleontologist could also go, women or men.

-All this draft project is ready since 1999 (subject to change by new technologies), standing by, awaiting the still uncertain order of "hands-on".
+All this draft project has been undergoing further iterations since 1999 (subject to change by new technologies), standing by, awaiting the still uncertain order of "hands-on".

 If you want to share this article with others, you may establish an Internet link, but you cannot copy any part of this page.
 Copyright © 2001-2012.
 Reproduction prohibited.
 All rights reserved.